Cantar de mio Cid: Cantar de la Afrenta de Corpes (verses 2278–3730)

 The infantes of Carrión were put to shame after being scared of a lion roaming in the court and running away from a campaign to fight against the Moors.
 So, in revenge, they decide to abuse and abandon their wives at the roadside in Corpes, tied to trees.
 Once more, El Cid has to gain his honor back, so he asks the court of Toledo for justice.
-The infantes are defeated in a duel by El Cid's men, and his daughters remarry to the infantes of Navarre and Aragon.
+The infantes are defeated in a duel by El Cid's men, and his daughters remarry to the infantes of Navarra and Aragon.

 The Cantar shows that the Infantes are cowards in battles with the Moors.
 They are made fun of and decide to get revenge by attacking their wives.
 They set out for Carrión with their wives and an escort, Felix Muñoz, the cousin of the daughters.
 Once on the journey, they send the escort ahead of them, steal their wives' great dowries (including two beautiful swords) and beat them and leave them for dead.
 Muñoz suspects trouble and returns to his cousins and takes them to receive help.
 Cid seeks to right the wrongs done to his daughters, and a trial is held.
 A duel is held between some of Cid's men and the Infantes in which the Infantes lose.
 In the middle of the trial, a message is sent from the kings of Navarra and Aragon, proposing to marry their sons to Cid's daughters.
 These marriages take place after the defeat of the Infantes and near the end of the story.